radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

 Radius provides a foundational platform for building internal developer platforms by introducing an application-centric model that abstracts infrastructure complexity.
 The platform enables organizations to define applications and their resource dependencies without coupling them to specific cloud providers.
 Through its Environment and Recipe concepts, Radius enables platform engineers to configure how resources are deployed across different environments while maintaining consistent developer interfaces.
 This separation of concerns enables developer teams to have self-serve paved paths without having to understand the underlying infrastructure details.

 The introduction of Radius Resource Types extends this foundation by allowing platform engineers to define custom resource types specific to their organization's needs.
 This capability transforms how teams approach AI integration by enabling the creation of AI resource types that abstract the complexity of deploying the AI model of their choice to the hosting provider of their choice.
-Platform engineers can define the developer interface through while implementing the actual infrastructure through Terraform or Bicep recipes.
-This approach ensures that switching between cloud providers requires no changes to application code—only updates to the underlying recipe configuration.
+Platform engineers can define the developer interface through while implementing the actual infrastructure through Terraform or Bicep Recipes.
+This approach ensures that switching between cloud providers requires no changes to application code—only updates to the underlying Recipe configuration.

 ## TodoList Application sample